The pros and cons of each:

-As you know from Glass Painting Techniques & Secrets from an English Stained Glass Studio, once you’ve finished all the tracing, shading and highlighting you want to do with glass paint and water (and gum Arabic), then it’s often a good idea to carry on with glass paint mixed with oil (and no gum Arabic).
+As you’ll know from our studio manual, Glass Painting Techniques & Secrets from an English Stained Glass Studio (you can get a sample chapter here): once you’ve finished all the tracing, shading and highlighting you want to do with glass paint and water (and gum Arabic), then it’s often a good idea to carry on with glass paint mixed with oil (and no gum Arabic).

 And then – you fire your glass just once.

 OK, so the advantages of oil are … ?

 Glass painters often ask why I use oil before I fire my tracing and shading.

 You’ll soon see.
 It’s all to do with the lovely effects that oil lets you quickly make.